American researcher rescued from deep Turkish cave more than a week after he fell ill

 Teams from across Europe had rushed to Morca cave in southern Turkey’s Taurus Mountains to aid Dickey, a 40-year-old experienced caver who became seriously ill on Sept.
 2 with stomach bleeding.
 He was on an expedition to map the cave, which is the country’s third deepest.

-Dickey was too frail to climb out himself, so rescuers carried him with the help of a stretcher, making frequent stops at temporary camps set up along the way.
+Dickey was too frail to climb out himself, so rescuers carried him with the help of a stretcher, making frequent stops at temporary camps set up along the way before he finally reached the surface early Tuesday.

 “Mark Dickey is out of the Morca cave,” said a statement by the speleological federation.
 It said that Dickey was removed from the last exit of the cave at 12:37 a.m. local time Tuesday, or 9:37 p.m.
 GMT Monday.